 Success is measured by how you accomplish your objectives…be it in life or in business.
 Accomplishing objectives is what successful strategy execution is all about.
 This applies to both a large corporation with a formal strategy, or a small business with just one strategic objective critical to its survival.
 Culture is the glue that binds the commitment of the team to the strategy execution.

 Future articles will explain critical elements of strategy execution and provide additional details on how to develop a culture for a new business or shape the existing culture in your business to adapt to the changing world around you/your organization.
+Take your strategy to the next level with our training services, consulting services, and resources.

 About the Author

 L.J.
 Macko is the newest member of the LBL Strategies professional team.
 Going forward, Mr. Macko will lead our “Strategy Execution and Coaching” services, become a regular contributor to our blog, and serve as a member of our strategy execution instructional team.
 He is a strategy professional with more than 30 years of Strategic Engagement and Strategy Execution experience working in both the private and Federal Government sector.
-LJ served in multiple postings in the US and abroad for the US Government, working on strategic international affairs issues in partnership with US Military and Federal Law Enforcement officials in multi-cultural and multi-national environments.
+LJ served in multiple postings in the US and abroad for the US Government, working on strategic international affairs issues in partnership with US Military and Federal Law Enforcement officials in multicultural and multi-national environments.

-Strategy Execution for the Public Sector
+Strategy Execution Process for the Public Sector

 At LBL Strategies, we are at work creating a public sector program focused on increasing communication and leadership skills during times of organization-wide strategic transitions.

 If your governmental organization’s strategies look great on paper but fall flat in execution, our ongoing research & discoveries for a new online live program will be of interest to you.
+We also offer a strategy course for military members who are looking to obtain strategic management certification and credentials.

 Strategy Implementation in the Public Sector Survey: Initial Results of Public Sector Leaders co-authored by Randall Rollinson & Dr. Natalie Houghtby-Haddon.